holepunchto/bare/README.md

 #### `process.suspend()`

 Suspend the current process.
 This will emit a `suspend` event signalling that all work should stop immediately.
 When all work has stopped and the process would otherwise exit, an `idle` event will be emitted.
-If the process is not resumed from an `idle` event listener, the loop will block and allow no further work until the process is resumed.
+If the process is not resumed from an `idle` event listener and no additional work is scheduled, the loop will block until the process is resumed.
+If additional work is scheduled from an `idle` event, the `idle` event will be emitted again once all work has stopped unless the process was resumed.

 #### `process.resume()`